adgear/adgear-ios-sdk-docs/docs/pages/ios-sdk/consolead-native-sample-project.md

 ### 2. Open Project

-Start XCode and open `AdGearConsoleSample.xcodeproj` from your `adgear-samples/adgear-ios-sdk-samples/AdGearConsoleSample` directory.
+Start XCode and open `AdGearConsoleNativeAdSample.xcodeproj` from your `adgear-samples/adgear-ios-sdk-samples/AdGearConsoleNativeAdSample` directory.

 ### 3. Launch the Project